-- 1) The building is more than 50 years old. - 2) The building appears to retain high integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352).
-Staff has evaluated the property and determined that while the house would meet the criterion for architectural significance, there does not appear to be justification for determining that it reflects historical significance. - a.
+- 1) The buildings are more than 50 years old. - 2) The buildings appear to retain high integrity. - 3) Properties must meet two criteria for landmark designation (LDC §25-2-352).
+Staff has evaluated the property and determined that while the houses would meet the criterion for architectural significance, there does not appear to be justification for determining that they reflect historical significance. - a.
 Architecture.
-The building is a good example of wood-frame residential construction and retains a very high degree of integrity. - b.
+The buildings are good examples of wood-frame residential construction and retains a very high degree of integrity. - b.
 Historical association.
-The property was associated with the family of an auto mechanic and then with a taxi driver who went on to open his own service station during the historic period.
+The property was associated with Louis Bonugli, who operated a neighborhood grocery store just a block from this site, and who invested in neighborhood real estate.
+Bonugli lived in the house only intermittently.
 There do not appear to be significant historical associations. - c.
 Archaeology.
 The property was not evaluated for its potential to yield significant data concerning the human history or prehistory of the region. - d.
 Community value.
 The property does not possess a unique location, physical characteristic, or significant feature that contributes to the character, image, or cultural identity of the city, the neighborhood, or a particular demographic group. - e.
 Landscape feature.
 The property is not a significant natural or designed landscape with artistic, aesthetic, cultural, or historical value to the city.